Tenerife: Coastline

 The coasts of Tenerife are typically rugged and steep, particularly on the north of the island.
 However, the island has 67.14 km of beaches, such as the one at El Médano, surpassed only in this respect by the island of Fuerteventura.
 There are many black sand pebble beaches on the northern coast, while on the south and south-west coast of the island, the beaches have typically much finer and clearer sand with lighter tones.

 Volcanic tubes

-Lava tubes are volcanic caves usually in the form of tunnels formed within lava flows more or less fluid reogenética duration of the activity.
+Lava tubes are volcanic caves, usually in the form of tunnels, formed within lava flows of varying fluidity during the reogenética phase of the activity.
 Among the many existing volcanic tubes on the island stands out the Cueva del Viento, located in the northern town of Icod de los Vinos, which is the largest volcanic tunnel in the European Union and one of the largest in the world, for a long time considered the largest in the world.